Pranab-JD/LeXInt/CUDA/Readme.md

 ![VS Code](https://img.shields.io/badge/VSCode-0078D4?style=for-the-badge&logo=visual%20studio%20code&logoColor=white)
 ![Github](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)

 Test examples for C++ and CUDA implementations can be found in *Test &rarr; Test_2D.cpp* and *Test &rarr; Test_2D.cu*, respectively.
-Problems considered include the linear Diffusion-Advection equation and the nonlinear Burgers' equation.
-To run scripts, use: `bash run_cuda.sh` or `sbatch run_cuda.sh`.
+Problems considered include the linear diffusion-advection equation and the nonlinear Burgers' equation.
+Use: `sbacth run_cpp.sh` or `sbatch run_cuda.sh` to run the codes.
 To add other problems, simply define the relevant *RHS_function* (as defined in Burgers_2D.hpp or Dif_Adv_2D.hpp) and the initial condition(s) in the test files.

 ## Requirements
 - gcc and nvcc compilers
 - NVIDIA GPU
 - CUDA 11.2 (or later)

+Remarks:
+1. Before running the test files, please select (comment/uncomment) the desired problem and integrator (lines 79 - 89).
+2. If you get the error "Warning!!
+Max. number of Leja points reached without convergence!!", consider reducing the time step size (dt) or increasing the number of Leja points (line 130 in Leja.hpp).